 - Data on the prevalence of anaemia is essential to collect in refugee settings for monitoring purposes.
 This module is only intended to be used for assessing anaemia status of populations through SENS surveys and is distinct from assessment in a clinic or hospital.

 - Data should be collected on the prevalence of anaemia among children aged 6-59 months and nonpregnant women of reproductive age (15-49 years).
-Although rare, other age groups are sometimes also
+Although rare, other age groups are sometimes also included when justified.

 - Standard questionnaires should be used for the collection of anaemia data.